Using Multiple DKIM and SPF Records in Microsoft Exchange Applications

 Command/Software Description

-SPF Record A DNS record that specifies which mail servers are allowed to send email on behalf of your domain.
+SPF Record A DNS record that lists the mail servers authorized to send emails on your domain's behalf.

 Advanced Email Security Strategies